superxc3/xcmkb/list of items/list of keyboards/40percent/corne/readme.md

 ### What do you need?
 - Micro-usb cable or type c cable
-- 42 switches mx or low profile choc
+- 42 3/5 pins switches mx or low profile choc
 - 42 keycaps